Pointwise convergence of noncommutative Fourier series: Concrete examples

 \subsection{Acknowledgments}

 The subject of this paper was suggested to the authors by Professor Quanhua Xu several years ago.
 The authors would like to thank Professor Quanhua Xu for many fruitful discussions.
 The authors would also like to thank Adam Skalski for helpful conversations on Proposition \ref{prop:exist multipliers commute with Q}, and thank Ignacio Vergara for explaining the works \cite{haagerupknudby15LKfreegroups,vergara2019positive}.
 Part of the work was done in the Summer Working Seminar on Noncommutative Analysis at the Institute for Advanced Study in Mathematics of Harbin Institute of Technology (2018 and 2019).
-GH is partially supported by NSF of China No. 12071355 and 11601396.
-SW was partially supported by a public grant as part of the FMJH and the ANR grant ANR-19-CE40-0002.
-XW was partially supported by the China Scholarship Council, the Projet Blanc I-SITE BFC (contract ANR-15-IDEX-03)), the ANR grant ANR-19-CE40-0002 and the CEFIPRA project 6101-1.
+GH is partially supported by the Fundamental Research Funds for the Central Universities, NSF of China No. 12071355 and 11601396.
+SW was partially supported by the Fundamental Research Funds for the Central Universities No. FRFCUAUGA5710012222, NSF of China No. 12031004, a public grant as part of the FMJH and the ANR grant ANR-19-CE40-0002.
+XW was partially supported by the China Scholarship Council, the Projet Blanc I-SITE BFC (contract ANR-15-IDEX-03), the ANR grant ANR-19-CE40-0002 and the CEFIPRA project 6101-1.